ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 });
 ```

-next under our '/controllers' directory we have our controllers where all our functionality/logic is
+next under our '/controllers' directory we have our controllers where all our functionality/logic is<br>
 *timespan.controller.ts*
 ```typescript
 public getTimespanList(req: Request, res: Response, next: NextFunction) {